EthicApp-Development/ethicapp-main/README.md

 # EthicApp

-This repository contains the main project for EthicApp: a web application (developed in JavaScript and React) for supporting teaching Ethics in high education environments.
+This repository contains the main project for EthicApp: a web application (developed in JavaScript and Angular.JS) for supporting teaching Ethics in high education environments.
 Please review the [organization README document](https://github.com/EthicApp-Development/organization#readme) for a detailed description of this project and its goals.

 ## 1. Developing